View All

 Bootcamp36 Weeks

-• You will be asked to accept the licence agreement and choose the installation location during the installation process.
-You can choose the default settings or customise them to your preference.
+• Follow the installation wizard’s instructions.
+You’ll be asked to accept the license agreement and choose the installation location.
+You can either use the default settings or customize them.

 Once the installation is complete, verify that Node.js is successfully installed on your Windows 10 before downloading Angular CLI.
 Here’s how you can verify your installation –

-• Open the command prompt on your Windows system.
+Open the command prompt or Powershell on your Windows system.

 • If the installation is successful, the command prompt should display the version of the node.js.